saltstack/salt/doc/topics/orchestrate/orchestrate_runner.rst

 State
 ^^^^^

-To execute a state, use :mod:`salt.state <salt.states.saltmod.state>`.
+To execute a state on a Salt Minion, use :mod:`salt.state <salt.states.saltmod.state>`.

 .. code-block:: yaml